Ronni Sanlo: Career

-Sanlo's sexual orientation was cause for the losses of many jobs, but soon she recovered and was hired by the Florida Health Department to be an HIV epidemiologist.
+Sanlo faced challenges in her professional life due to her sexual orientation, eventually finding a position as an HIV epidemiologist at the Florida Health Department.
 In 1994, she was hired by the University of Michigan to direct the Lesbian and Gay Men's Programs office, created in 1971 as the Human Sexuality Office (aka the Gay Advocate Office), under the leadership of Jim Toy.
 Shortly after she arrived, the University agreed to add "Bisexual" to the name of the office.
 A year before she relocated to UCLA, she persuaded the University to change the name again, to Office of Lesbian, Gay, Bisexual and Transgender Affairs.
 While at Michigan, Sanlo drafted the initial LGBT program standards for the Council for the Advancement of Standards in Higher Education (CAS), and was the founding chair of the Consortium of LGBT Resource Professionals in Higher Education.

 Three years later, Sanlo was recruited by the University of California, Los Angeles to be director of its LGBT center.
 She became a professor at UCLA, where she drafted the Master of Education in Student Affairs curriculum, for the Higher Education and Organizational Change (HEOC) division of the School of Education and Information Studies.
 In 2010, she retired from UCLA and taught in the Educational Leadership program at California State University Fullerton for two years.
 Sanlo is retired and lives with her wife Dr. Kelly Watson in Palm Springs, California and Sequim, Washington.

 Letter to Anita: The Ronni Sanlo Story

 This film was released in 2014 and features Meredith Baxter and Ronni Sanlo.
 It premiered at the Los Angeles LGBT film festival Outfest in 2014.
 The film's context shows Ronni Sanlo and her struggle with Anita Bryant's anti-gay campaign Save Our Children.
 Bryant helped overturn a Dade County Ordinance, which outlawed the discrimination against gays.
 This resulted in Ronni Sanlo losing custody of her children.
-The film also displays her fight to support people with HIV/AIDS and her fight for civil rights in the midst of her losing her children.
+The film depicts her work supporting people with HIV/AIDS and advocating for civil rights during the period when she lost custody of her children.
 Letter to Anita shows the "backdrop of the broader gay civil rights movement.".

 Letter to Anita won the audience award for best documentary Feature and was a finalist for best documentary feature at the 25th Annual Tampa International Gay & Lesbian Film Festival.